-Everglades National Park takes a measured approach to facility development to serve visitor needs and protect park resources.
+Everglades National Park facilities and related development are the minimum necessary to serve visitor needs and protect park resources.

 Visitor and administrative facilities are as compatible as possible with natural processes and surrounding landscapes, aesthetically pleasing, and functional.
 Historic structures and properties are adaptively used when practicable and appropriate.
 Commercial services in the park are limited to those that are necessary and appropriate and that are compatible with the park purpose.
 If possible, commercial support services are based outside the park rather than inside.
 Staff housing is sufficient to ensure an adequate level of protection for park resources, visitors, employees, and government property, and to provide necessary services.
 Adequate response (equipment and people) for visitor, resource, and facility protection; search and rescue; fire management; critical utility operations; and safety is available.
 Everglades National Park is a leader in sustainability.
-Decisions regarding NPS operations, facilities management, and development at the national park-from initial concept through design and construction-reflect principles of resource conservation and sustainability.
+Decisions regarding NPS operations, facilities management, and development at the national park-from initial concept through design and construction reflect principles of resource conservation and sustainability.

 - Build, locate, and/or modify facilities according to the Guiding Principles of Sustainable Design (NPS 1993) or similar guidelines.
 Establish architectural guidelines to ensure sustainability and compatibility with the natural and cultural environment.
 Properly maintain and upgrade existing facilities using sustainability principles, where possible, to serve the park mission. - Implement the Flamingo Commercial Services Plan. - Consider the availability of existing or planned facilities in nearby communities and on adjacent lands, as well as the possibility of joint facilities with other agencies when deciding whether to pursue new developments in the park.
-This would ensure that any additional facilities in the park are necessary, appropriate, and costeffective. - Integrate NPS asset management practices into decision making and planning.
+This would ensure that any additional facilities in the park are necessary, appropriate, and costeffective.

+- Integrate NPS asset management practices into decision making and planning.
 Build, modify, and/or maintain facilities according to projected funding levels and defined park priorities.
-Consider removal of facilities that do not meet minimum NPS criteria and/or are not costeffective to maintain. - Continue to strive to provide affordable housing in or near the park

-- for emergency response staff and seasonal and entry-level employees. - Provide commercial visitor services (for example, services provided through concessioners) that are necessary and appropriate for visitor use and enjoyment through the use of concession contracts and commercial use authorizations.
+Consider removal of facilities that do not meet minimum NPS criteria and/or are not costeffective to maintain. - Continue to strive to provide affordable housing in or near the park for emergency response staff and seasonal and entry-level employees. - Provide commercial visitor services (for example, services provided through concessioners) that are necessary and appropriate for visitor use and enjoyment through the use of concession contracts and commercial use authorizations.
 Ensure that concession operations are consistent with the protection of park resources and values and demonstrate sound environmental management and stewardship. - Permit new rights-of-way and telecommunication structures only with specific statutory authority and approval by NPS managers, and only if there is no practicable alternative to such use of NPS lands.
 Site any new telecommunication structures so they do not jeopardize the park's purpose, significance, and viewshed.
-Consider park management zones, viewsheds and vistas in reaching decisions regarding rights-of-way and telecommunication structures. - Incorporate mitigation measures into the design and construction of new facilities to address issues related to rising sea level, permanent elevated/ hardened/re-locatable facilities, and mobile/seasonal structures.
-Evaluate proposed facility investments prior to project approvals using the best scientific information available and the climate strategies described above to ensure the long-term sustainability of these investments.
-If such financial investments are concluded to be unwise, consider other options or potentially do not pursue or implement the project.
+Consider park management zones, viewsheds and vistas in reaching decisions regarding rights-of-way and telecommunication structures. - Incorporate mitigative measures into the design and construction of new facilities to address issues related to rising sea level, permanent elevated/ hardened/re-locatable facilities, and mobile/seasonal structures.